 In some cases PS planning is completed with the assumption that every resource utilized is brought to the scene by first responders, and controlled by them.
-Some of the items described above, in 5.8.3.1, Functional Capabilities, may require changes in policies and procedures.
+Some of the items described above, may require changes in policies and procedures.
 For example, this use case would require: